 A Packed Social Calendar: after the science is done for the day, we have a swag of social events to help you all get to know each other, such as:

-For the entire two weeks of the International Science School, all our scholars and staff will be staying in boarding facilities close to the University of Sydney.
+For the entire two weeks of the International Science School, all our scholars and staff will be staying in boarding facilities close to the University of Sydney, including scholars who live in Sydney.

 All accommodation and transport related to the ISS program is provided by the ISS and our overseas partners, so that no student misses out on the opportunity to attend due to financial constraints.